Derv6464/SoftwareArchitecure/README.md

 To run this code clone the git repositorty or download the project folder

+## Running on Windows
+Run the code in any appropraite IDE.
+## Running on Unix
-If using Window, run the code in any appropraite IDE If using Unix, navigate to the application.properties on the first line change
+Navigate to the application.properties on the first line change
 ```
 spring.datasource.url=jdbc:h2:file:/data/demo
 ```